 They enable you to make a well-founded decision about whether to euthanise or to treat the animal.
 A registration system can be linked to it so that you can collect data that can be used to increase the vitality of the piglets and reduce mortality, for example, by improving feeding, care, and housing.
 Your farm veterinarian plays an important role in this.

-We feel that every farm should have a small nitrogen foam system to humanely stun and kill animals that are ill and cannot be treated as soon as these have been identified.
+We feel that every farm should have a small nitrogen foam system to humanely stun and kill animals that are ill and cannot be treated – as soon as these have been identified.
 But during outbreaks of for example avian influenza or African swine fever, speed is key.
-With HEFT systems, small animals that are infected or suspected can be killed immediately, and hygienically, and capacity can be scales up in HEFT’s large systems that are available on a rental basis.
+With HEFT systems, small animals that are infected or suspected can be killed immediately, and hygienically, and capacity can be scaled up in HEFT’s large systems that are available on a rental basis.
 Call Rasa for more information!